Palestrina, Lazio

-Palestrina (ancient Praeneste; Πραίνεστος, Prainestos) is a modern Italian city and comune (municipality) with a population of about 22,000, in Lazio, about 35 km east of Rome.
+Palestrina (ancient Praeneste; Πραίνεστος, Praínestos) is a modern Italian city and comune (municipality) with a population of about 22,000, in Lazio, about 35 km east of Rome.
 It is connected to the latter by the Via Prenestina.
 It is built upon the ruins of the ancient city of Praeneste.

 Palestrina is the birthplace of composer Giovanni Pierluigi da Palestrina.

 Geography

 Palestrina is sited on a spur of the Monti Prenestini, a mountain range in the central Apennines.

 Modern Palestrina borders the following municipalities: Artena, Castel San Pietro Romano, Cave, Gallicano nel Lazio, Labico, Rocca di Cave, Rocca Priora, Rome, San Cesareo, Valmontone, Zagarolo.

 History

-Palestrina is still dominated today by the ancient Roman sanctuary of Fortuna Primigenia built on a series of terraces on the slope of the hill on which the town stands.
+Palestrina is still dominated today by the enormous ancient Roman sanctuary of Fortuna Primigenia built on a series of terraces on the slope of the hill on which the town stands.
 Further massive Roman terraces support the town itself.
 The ancient city, however, probably dates from an even earlier period from the 7th c.
 BC.